NickMRamirez/elk/README.md

 * The host OS is CoreOS with an IP of 10.0.0.2
 * Access Elasticsearch at http://10.0.0.2:9200.
 It will take a minute or so before its available after starting it.
-* It runs an Elasticsearch cluster containing three nodes
+* It runs an Elasticsearch cluster containing two nodes
 * Each node runs inside a Docker container
 * The containers use a Docker network to see one another